kubevela/kubevela.github.io/docs/cli/vela_def_init.md

 ### Options

 ```
+  -a, --alias string           Specify the alias of the new definition.
   -d, --desc string            Specify the description of the new definition.
       --git string             Specify which git repository the configuration(HCL) is stored in.
 Valid when --provider/-p is set.
   -h, --help                   help for init